-The Water Vole Arvicola terrestris is a UK BAP priority species and a Species of Principal Importance in England under S41 of the NERC Act 2006.
-The legal protection for Water Voles was increased in 2008 to fully cover the species under section 9 of the Wildlife and Countryside Act 1981 (as amended).
-The legislation makes it an offence to:
+There are 18 species of bat in the UK, 7 of which are UK BAP priority species and Species of Principal Importance in England under S41 of the NERC Act 2006.
+All bats and bat roosts are protected under Schedule 5 of the Wildlife and Countryside Act 1981 (as amended).
+Bats are also a European Protected Species protected under the Habitat Regulations 2010 (as amended).
+It is an offence to: